Skip to main content

 *(High School Only) Directory Information for the U.S. Military: Federal law requires high schools to release home contact information for all high school students to military recruiters unless parents/guardians deny the release of this information.

-FERPA Opt-Out Notice: The Family Educational Rights and Privacy Act (FERPA), requires that Mukilteo School District, with certain exceptions, obtains your written consent prior to the disclosure of information from your child’s education records.
-The form is available at each school’s office.
+FERPA Opt-Out Notice: The Family Educational Rights and Privacy Act (FERPA), requires that Mukilteo School District, with certain exceptions, obtains your written consent prior to the disclosure information from your child’s education records.
+The form is sent electronically to all families at the start of each school year and is also available on the district website or from each school’s office.

 [Board Policy 3600 and Procedures 3600-P]